gx9702/UA-TypeRepository/Core/Part3/DataTypes/Structure/readme.md

 <!-- datatype -->
 ## Structure
+Describes a value that is any type of structure that can be described with a data encoding.
 <!-- end of description -->
 The fields of the Structure DataType are defined in the following table: